neuhalje/aes_padding_oracle_attack/README.md

 }
 ```

 When these messages are encrypted using ECB, then an attacker cannot _decipher_ `sender` oder  `recipient`, but Alice ID always encrypts to the same 16 bytes.
 Once the attacker knows what the byte order for Alice is, he can detect all of Alice communications.
-Have a look at the [example](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Electronic_codebook_.28ECB.29) in Wikipedia!
+In other words: an attacker can see that Alice wrote to Bob by just seeing the ciphertext.

+There is a great [example](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Electronic_codebook_.28ECB.29) in Wikipedia that shows what happens, when images are encrypted with ECB mode!

 ### CBC Mode